Water Leaks in Commercial Buildings: What to Do After Finding Them

 What causes commercial water leaks

-- Water may enter through roofs, walls, windows, plumbing, or HVAC systems, each requiring a different approach
+• Water may enter a building through openings in roofs, walls, or windows, or water may originate from plumbing or HVAC systems within the building, each requiring a different approach

 How to spot water problems early

-- Ceiling stains, peeling paint, warped flooring, and white mineral deposits on exterior surfaces may be indicators of moisture intrusion
+• Ceiling stains, peeling paint, warped flooring, and white mineral deposits on surfaces may be indicators of moisture intrusion

 Rimkus provides multidisciplinary building assessment and water intrusion evaluation; contact us today.